Overview - Obsessive compulsive disorder (OCD)

 - medicine – usually a type of antidepressant medicine called selective serotonin reuptake inhibitors (SSRIs), which can help by altering the balance of chemicals in your brain

 CBT will usually have an effect quite quickly.
-It can take several months before you notice the effects of treatment with SSRIs, but most people will eventually benefit.
+It can take up to 12 weeks before you notice the effects of treatment with SSRIs, but most people will eventually benefit.

-If these treatments do not help, you may be offered an alternative SSRI or be given a combination of an SSRI and CBT.
+If these treatments do not help, you may be offered:

 Some people may be referred to a specialist mental health service for further treatment.

 It's not clear what causes OCD.
 A number of different factors may play a part, including:

 - family history – you're more likely to develop OCD if a family member has it.
 It may be learned behaviour, or possibly because of your genes